Xqhare/nyx/design/design.md

 	I need to give this a scope however, so Linux with amd support it is for now.
 Maybe windows and nvidia at a later time.
 		Mac support is up in the air, the little research I did points to a third way needed for gpu, cpu and disk info.

+Ref F (GPU stats):

+F1:	After testing two ways of getting gpu info, each pointing to a deeper implementation, I am now at reading out the pci bus, grep the result for Radeon, to get the driver id on disk to do my own read outs.
+This is not scaleable, at least not as I understand it.
+While digging deeper here would be interressting and a solution has to exist, I think it is now out of scope for this project.
+It will remain on the Roadmap though for future investigation, as will any code already written for gpu

 ## UI

 Ref UIa (Unix):